How to have a stress-free move during the pandemic

 The best way to make any moving day go smoothly—pandemic or not—is to prepare in advance.
 Certain precautions are necessary in a context of social distancing.

-Moving was more complicated for people who needed to relocate during the worst of the health crisis surrounding COVID-19, since they couldn’t ask friends or family to help out.
+Moving was more complicated for people who needed to relocate during the worst of the health crisis surrounding COVID-19 this spring, since they couldn’t ask friends or family to help out.
 Fortunately, confinement regulations have loosened up since those early days.

 Call on the pros